Sirinrada/Portfolio/README.md

   psycholinguistic profiling.

   [View full text](https://digital.library.tu.ac.th/tu_dc/frontend/Info/item/dc:305737)

+### POWER BI
+#### Project Title: Proportion of Students in Science, Technology, and Engineering Compared to Other Fields (Academic Year 2022)
+Fields of study are classified based on the International Standard Classification of Education (ISCED) developed by UNESCO.

+#### Description:
+The following disciplines are included under Science, Technology, and Engineering:
+Natural Sciences, Mathematics and Statistics

+- Information and Communication Technologies (ICTs)

+- Engineering, Manufacturing and Construction

+- Agriculture, Forestry, Fisheries and Veterinary

+- Health

+This analysis compares the proportion of students in the above disciplines to those in other fields of study in the academic year 2022 (B.E.
+2565).

 ## TECHNICAL SKILLS

 - Computer Programming: Python (Pandas, NumPy, Scikit-learn),  SQL, R, C#, C++, Java, Front-end Development (HTML)